 - Develop stronger international standards, including certain prohibitions and restrictions on the use of explosive weapons in populated areas.

 In developing these standards, states and other actors should make a commitment that explosive weapons with wide area effects will not be used in populated areas.
 Read our commentary our INEW's call, which provides more information on its core points.

 INEW was established on the 29 March 2011 at a meeting in Geneva, Switzerland.
-INEW is governed by a Steering Committee whose members are Action on Armed Violence, Article 36, Handicap International, Human Rights Watch, Norwegian People’s Aid, Oxfam, PAX, Save the Children and the Women’s International League for Peace and Freedom.
+INEW is governed by a Steering Committee whose members are Action on Armed Violence, Article 36, Center for Civilians in Conflict, Handicap International, Human Rights Watch, Norwegian People’s Aid, Oxfam, PAX, Save the Children, SEHLAC, and the Women's International League for Peace and Freedom.
 A number of other individuals and organisations were also involved in the establishment of INEW.